 - Master of Education - Blue

-- Graduate Diploma – the hood is a different shape with thin yellow trim
+- Graduate Diploma – the hood is a different shape with a thin yellow trim

 Ph.D. gowns are Oxford style, red with gold silk on the sleeves and front facings, trimmed with green silk.
 It is the only Trent degree with a hat: a green velvet “beefeater” style trimmed with gold cord and tassels.
 Students graduating with a Ph.
 D. in Indigenous Studies wear a green velvet stole decorated with four golden eagle feathers.